Expansion of Same-sex marriage across the U.S.

 Flahterty of Marriage Equality, USA.

-Recent state-by-state developments towards marriage equality for same-sex couples during 2013, both inside and outside the U.S. may well have had an impact on the hopes of the American LGBT community that SSM will be available across the entire U.S. soon.
-They probably also increased the already high percentage of the American public that now expects SSM to become universally available in the U.S. 1
+State-by-state developments towards marriage equality for same-sex couples during 2013, both inside and outside the U.S. may well have had an impact on the hopes of the American LGBT community that SSM will soon become available across the entire U.S. The developments probably also increased the already high percentage of the American public that expects SSM to become universally available in the U.S. 1

-Most past activity to legalize SSM have tackled one state Legislature at a time.
+Most past activity to legalize SSM has tackled one state Legislature at a time.
 However, this approach had its limitations.
 Of the 31 states that do not currently allow SSM (as of 2014-JUN), the vast majority have state constitutional amendments in place that prohibit SSM.
 These amendments would have to be repealed in public referendums or ruled unconstitutional by courts before the state could achieve marriage equality.

 That would take a lot of time.

 According to calculations by Nate Silver in his FiveEightySix blog in the New York Times, as of election day in 2012-NOV, there were:

-- 31 states in which a majority of adults would have opposed approving SSM in a ballot initiative.
+- 31 states in which a majority of adults would not have passed a ballot initiative to legalize SSM.